NymphBreadcrust

 Thorax: Peacock herl

-Can be fished as a single nymph or as part of a multi-fly nymph rig.
+Rigging Suggestions: Can be fished as a single nymph with split shot or as part of a multi-fly nymph rig.
+Use 4X-5X tippet and adjust weight based on water depth and current speed.

-This fly is designed to sink and be fished near the bottom.
-The rough appearance of the body created by brushing out the dubbing makes it highly visible to fish.
+Pro Tips: The rough appearance of the body created by brushing out the dubbing makes it highly visible to fish and creates a buggy, lifelike silhouette that imitates multiple food sources simultaneously.